 Facts of Halal Certification

-- 90% Raw material related to foods are imported
+- 90% Raw materials related to foods are imported.

 - Sometimes the meat to be also imported.

-- Pakistan, 60% population, is considered to be illiterate that not to understand the label.
+- Pakistan, 60% population, is considered to be illiterate and not to understand the label.

 - Mostly, the items are imported from the foods and the other related things like cosmetics, leather, pharmaceuticals, etc.